mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** ``1``

-    This lets you reduce the number of tiles / files Mapcrafter saves by merging them together.
+    This lets you reduce the number of tiles / files Mapcrafter renders by merging them together.
 Individual tiles will take longer to render, but fewer files will be written to disk.

     This is a factor that is applied to the tile size.
 Every (square) tile is usually one chunk wide (1:1).
 That is, one image at highest zoom generated by Mapcrafter corresponds to one anvil chunk (or 16x16 Minecraft blocks).
-    If you set ``tile_width = 2`` one mapcrafter tile will correspond to 2x2
+    If you set ``tile_width = 2`` one Mapcrafter tile will correspond to 2x2
     anvil chunks (32x32 blocks), which is a 1:2 factor.
 The largest recommended factor is **16** (see note below about RAM usage), and the sweet spot is between 2 and 6.